awarrior/awarrior.github.io/_posts/2014-12-2-majority-vote.md

 ### Describe

-Give you a log of searching that contains N words, how to find out one key word which appears over N/2 times, just using O(n) time complexity?
+Give you a log of searching that contains N words, how to find out one key word which appears over N/2 times (definitely exists), just using O(n) time complexity?

 ### Analyze

+There is a very important pre-condition in this issue: *the target word which we want to find definitely exists*.

+Let's see several examples first:

+`(A B) C A A B`
+`(A B) C A A B A`
+It doesn't matter if we leave A&B out, A is still the result.

+`(C B) A A A B A`
+It doesn't matter if we leave C&B out, A is still the result.

+`(A A) C B A B A`
+We have to record the apperance times of A for further judgement.

+Here we consider two word each time.
 A majority word is still a major one if we minus two words which are different from each other.
-Otherwise, if the two words are the same, we can save the information of this word.
+Otherwise, if the two words are the same, we also need to save the information of this word.

+Actually, we can consider this words sequence as conbination of several word pairs (two words).

 ### Resolve